promitor/docs/docs/scraping/runtime-configuration.md

 #### What happens when metrics are unavailable for multi-dimensional metrics?

-Promitor allows you to use dimension in metrics so that it will report all values.
+Promitor allows you to use dimensions in metrics so that it will report all values.

 For example, when scraping an Azure Event Hub namespace you can report the same metric for every entity inside the namespace.

 When Promitor reports the metric it will always add a label which clarifies the subresource.
-However; when it cannot find a metric for that dimension it will keep on reporting the metric, but with value `unknown` given it cannot determine the name of the dimension.
+However, when it cannot find a metric for that dimension it will keep on reporting the metric, but with value `unknown` given it cannot determine the name of the dimension.